swagtop/bevy-flake/docs/tweaks.md

 rustToolchain.nightly."2020-12-31".default  # ... or nightly
 ```

-More info can be found on the [rust-overlay github page.][rust-overlay]
+More info can be found on the [rust-overlay GitHub page.][rust-overlay]

 [rust-overlay]: https://github.com/oxalica/rust-overlay